helenplesko/a3web/group.md

 ## 19. Nav Bar

-Desc:  Home, Team, Media, Services (with dropdown menu), Testimonials, Careers, Contact
+Desc:  Home, Team, In the Media, Industries (with dropdown menu), Client Testimonials, Careers, Contact

 Worked on by: Lori & Craig